 Green light for extension of USPS direct mail service for SMEs

+Regulators have given the green light for the US Postal Service to make its simplified direct mail service for small businesses a permanent addition to its portfolio.
 Every Door Direct Mail has been trialled since early last year, allowing SMEs to run saturation mail advertising campaigns in their local areas without requiring lists of individual addresses.

 The trial has already seen 32,000 businesses register for the service, and generated around $50m in revenues.

 USPS filed to make the service permanent – thereby removing any revenue restrictions imposed for experimental products – back in July.

 On Friday, the Postal Regulatory Commission approved the request.

 Going forward, Every Door Direct Mail (Retail) will have a daily 5,000-piece limit on mailings and a minimum of 200 pieces per mailer per zip code, with mailings of flats under 3.3 ounces in weight dropped off at local post offices.

 Postage rates are being increased compared to the trial service, up from 14.2 cents to 16 cents per piece.

 A bulk volume version of Every Door Direct Mail allows larger mailing batches to be dropped off at USPS business mail entry units, keeping the 14.2-cent rate.

 For small businesses, the retail version of EDDM aims to simplify the process of setting up a mail marketing campaign, with online tools to help the selection of delivery routes and link mailers to resources, including details for local printing firms in their areas.

 SMEs are not required to hold business mail permits, but are required to register for the service, and must provide enough mailpieces to allow deliveries to reach every single residential address in a delivery route selected for a campaign.